Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ---------------
 **Local multiplayer setup**

-First we would need a built executable.
+First we need to build an executable.

-To make a build in the menu bar press _File/Build Settings_ and then press **Build**.
+To build an executable  press _File/Build Settings_ in the menu bar, and then press **Build**.
 ![](Documentation/Images/BuildProject.png)

-After the build has completed you can launch several instances of the built executable to be able to both host and join a game.
+Once the build has completed you can launch several instances of the built executable in order to both host and join a game.

 > Mac users: to run multiple instances of the same app, you need to use the command line.
 > Run `open -n BossRoom.app`